-If you're looking to save some cash on a new 65-inch TV, this Hisense U7QF could be a good fit for you.
+If you're looking to save some cash while getting one of the best 65-inch TVs out there, this Hisense U7QF could be a good fit for you.

 Now just £799 for its 65-inch size, the U7QF is very affordably priced, especially considering it originally retailed for £1,499.
 It's a real looker too, with a sleek TV stand design (with sharp accents on the bottom bezel) that's far more confident than the timid feet you'll find on the XH95.

 You'll get universal HDR support, with HDR10+, Dolby Vision and HLG all thrown in to ensure all bases are covered.
 The crisp 4K picture also applies to upscaled HD content, meaning you'll never have to make do with grainy content, even when sourcing older DVDs or HD streaming content.
 While you're not getting true 10-bit HDR, the frame rate control used as workaround still shows off a decent amount of the HDR spectrum.

 Our only real issue is with some motion judder, which won't make this the best set for action movies or sports matches.
 Some undercooked VIDAA U services attempting to replicate Samsung TV Plus and Art Mode fall short, but they're relatively easy to ignore.

 The U7QF was a bit pricey for what it offered at launch, but now it's a great choice for the price.

 The sets in this list give you a wealth of choice at the popular 65-inch TV size, but as we've said, sometimes a lot of choice gets confusing.
 That's why we're here to try and help you answer the question: which one is right for you?